GTFF gets a contract extension

 One of those interests that made Ravisankar happy was language around disability access issues and accommodations for GEs.
 There was a concern from the GTFF that people’s pre-existing mental health issues and other disabilities would be treated “as if those are no longer there,” because they were working at home.

-“We got language that very much explicitly addresses that piece about pre-existing issues that people have and that have those requests that were made before, they should carry over now,” said Ravisankar.
+“We got language that very much explicitly addresses that piece about pre-existing issues that people have and that those requests that were made before, well, they should carry over now,” said Ravisankar.

 But while there are aspects of the agreement that were favorable, Ravisankar said that he and the GTFF “have mixed feelings” about it and that there are areas that are lacking.
 One of those areas is a one-time $50 payment for GEs to cover extra expenses that come with working at home.